Introduction

 Generally, a LO will often take the form: Actor/student + Bloom’s taxonomy verb + topic/content/related activity/assignment.

-[1] I don’t want to get into too fine grained detail, but there is a distinction between “learning outcomes” and “learning objectives.”
+[1] I don’t want to get too far into the weeds, but there is a distinction between “learning outcomes” and “learning objectives.”
 In my run down, objectives refer to the content of the course or goals of an activity (think: list X, discuss Y, state Z), while outcomes reflect what the student will do to achieve that objective (think: analyze, evaluate, create).
 The latter, being more directly student-oriented, are often included in course syllabuses.
 In practice, however, these terms are often interchangeable.
 Specific differences in objective and outcomes are discussed here.

 [2] There are clear disciplinary differences here.
 From my many consultations with instructors and teaching assistants from across disciplines, skills are more at the forefront of STEM (think: how can I apply this formula to this problem).
 Unfortunately, folks in the humanities (students and instructors) too-often think memorization of content is the apex of learning.